 What is Housing Opportunities of Northern Kentucky (HONK)?

-Housing Opportunities of Northern Kentucky (HONK) is a non-profit organization with 25 years of success in guiding families on the path to homeownership.
+Housing Opportunities of Northern Kentucky (HONK) is a non-profit organization with over 30 years of success in guiding families on the path to homeownership.
 HONK provides affordable housing and homeownership opportunities through a lease-to-own program, offering faith, education, and support to lower income residents of Northern Kentucky.

 Where does HONK work?

 HONK serves Campbell, Kenton and Boone counties in Northern Kentucky with a special emphasis on the urban core.

 How does HONK work?

 With the support of our volunteers and partners, HONK builds and rehabilitates homes to create affordable homeownership opportunities for participants in our homeownership program.